Center for Sports Medicine & Orthopaedics

-OrthoBiologics refers to the processes by which specialized technology is used to create living, functional tissues to replace or repair tissue that has been lost due to damage, disease, or hereditary defects.
-For those struggling with limited mobility due to arthritis, injury, tendinopathy (disease of the tendons), or other forms of musculoskeletal inflammation, patients may be able to experience relief and avoid surgery by harnessing the healing potential of their own cells.
+Individuals who are struggling with limited mobility due to arthritis, injury, tendinopathy (disease of the tendons), or other forms of musculoskeletal inflammation may experience relief and reduce the need for surgery by harnessing the healing potential of their own cells.

 Adipose-Derived Cell Therapies

-This method utilizes fat cells, which have high concentrations of stem cells and other growth factors within them, to decrease inflammation and aid in healing.
+This method utilizes fat cells, which have high concentrations of messenger cells and other growth factors within them, to decrease inflammation and aid in healing.
 In a minimally invasive procedure, a doctor will retrieve a patient’s own fat cells and deposit them into a device that uses a saline agent to rid the cells of blood and oil.
-At that point, the fat tissue has been resized and holds the ideal material and performance properties to stimulate healing.
+At that point, the fat tissue is micronized, creating an autograft that holds the ideal material and performance properties to stimulate healing.
 The doctor will then inject the fat graft into the joint experiencing the arthritic pain to decrease inflammation and encourage healing.